AidanOSullivan1/ROS-Indoor-Navigation-System/README.md

 # ROS-Indoor-Navigation-System
 This indooor navigation system required the following hardware:
 • IRobot Roomba 600 (publishes wheel odometry)
-• Raspberry Pi 4 model B
+• Raspberry Pi 4 model B (All SLAM and navigation carried out on-board without the use of external computation power.
 • Asus Xtion Pro Live RGBD camera
 • I built a custom voltage level shifter interface circuit, to facilitate serial communication between the Roomba and the Raspberry Pi (5V and 3.3V)
+• 20 Ah battery to enable several hours of run-time

 Choosing the OS to run on the Raspberry Pi:
 It was important that the OS supported the packages that would